zhango13/Assingment-6/README.md

 the publisher’s house to the postal office.
 The postal office sends out the received papers and magazines to corresponding subscribers

-Assingment6.rar is to download a codes and ti try it by yourself.
+Assingment 6.rar is to download a codes and to try it by yourself.